Safe, efficient, reliable and sustainable water.

 In recent years, rapid urbanisation and extreme climate change related events such as droughts and floods, have intensified water issues around the world.
 In addition, ageing infrastructure and increased costs throughout the supply chain have urged the water industry to operate more efficiently.
 In today’s technology and data driven world, community expectations around water and wastewater services and performance transparency from utilities continue to increase.

 EVS Water is a suite of innovative, science-based design and asset management software for the water industry.
-Our technologies are developed to help engineers and operators address major business, operational, customer and environmental challenges – faster and more accurately with actionable insights.
+Our technologies are powered by deterministic modelling and machine learning to help engineers and operators address major business, operational, customer and environmental challenges – faster and more accurately with actionable insights.

 EVS Water Products

 We can help you achieve

 By using deterministic modelling and machine learning approaches, we help water utilities and operators increase efficiency, mitigate risks, optimise operations, reduce costs, improve asset performance, while providing reliable services to customers to achieve safety and environmental outcomes.

 Envirosuite’s sewer network modelling product, SeweX creates a digital twin of the sewer network by using network, hydraulic and wastewater quality data, to predict where methane and hydrogen sulphide generation will occur, helping sewer network operators decide the optimal operational strategy.